-Perfectly timed with the dispersal of crowds, we think this spectacular season is best enjoyed from the myriad footpaths weaving beneath golden canopies and above frothy seas.
-Letting you into some of our favourites, we have put together a list of the best autumn walks in Cornwall, so you can waste no time in pulling on your boots and heading out to explore.
+Perfectly timed with the dispersal of summer crowds, we think this spectacular season is best enjoyed from the myriad footpaths weaving beneath golden canopies and above frothy seas.
+Letting you into some of our favourites, we have put together a list of the best autumn walks in Cornwall, so you don’t have to waste time before pulling on your boots and heading out to explore.

 Situated on the edge of the windswept face of Bodmin Moor, Cardinham Woods boasts 265 hectares of mixed conifer and native broadleaf trees that burst into colour in autumn.
-Choosing between four beautiful walking trails (the Callywith Wood walk, the Deviock walk, the Lady Vale walk and the Wheal Glynn walk), you can follow the hypnotic flow of streamside paths, discover secret glades and enjoy the satisfying crunch of leaves underfoot.
+Choose between four beautiful walking trails (the Callywith Wood walk, the Deviock walk, the Lady Vale walk and the Wheal Glynn walk), and follow the hypnotic flow of streamside paths, discovering secret glades and enjoying the satisfying crunch of leaves underfoot.
 Of course, if you keep your eyes peeled, you may be able to spot some of the local wildlife who call the woods home too, including kingfishers, foxes and red deer.

 Another spectacular location if you are looking to immerse yourself in rich autumnal colours, Draynes Woods is a firm favourite of ours.
 Home to the stunning Golitha Falls, this National Nature Reserve and SSSI features a series of gushing cascades as the River Fowey tumbles through the valley gorge.
 Flowing through mini falls, rapids and majestic pools, the river here doesn’t just provide humans with a pretty backdrop either, as otters can often be seen rollicking in the waters, playing and looking for fish.
 If you would like to explore the area and look out for the otters, you can easily park near the start of the trail, just past Draynes Bridge, following the river downstream to start your walk.